skwid138/Prime-jQuery-CSS-color-blocks/README.md

 - _HTML and CSS are provided_ and shouldn't require code changes.
 - You can use jQuery's `.data()` method to retrieve the `data-color` HTML attributes.
 [A relevant StackOverflow](http://stackoverflow.com/questions/5309926/how-to-get-the-data-id-attribute).
+- Since the CSS is provided, you will need a jQuery method to apply a class to an element on the dom.
+A search that includes the technology and what you are trying to do should turn up something good.
+Try searching "_jquery apply css class to div_".

 Base Mode:
 ---